axjv/Input-Switcher/README.md

 Sets the size scaling for tracker windows.
 WARNING: This value is a multiplier to the default size.
 For example, setting it to 2 will double the width and double the height.
 Recommended values are between 0.75 and 1.5.

+* /cd lock

+Toggles frame dragging.

 * /cd list

 Lists all skills, their IDs and their status.

 * /cd alert <ID>
-* /cd chat <ID>
+* /cd chat <ID> <message>

 Turns alerts and chat alerts on and off for the selected skill.
+Message is optional message to send when casting.

 * /cd status